Blog

 1. High-Quality Sequence Information

 The accuracy of genotyping starts with the quality of the sequence data.
 Ideally, at least 50 nucleotides upstream and downstream of the target SNP are needed for optimal primer design.
 This ensures that primers can be positioned correctly for selective and specific binding.
+This is essential whether you’re developing a drought tolerance marker for wheat, a firmness trait assay for strawberries, or a growth rate marker for salmon.
 While some assays can function with fewer bases, more sequence context improves performance and reduces the risk of primer-dimer formation or mispriming.

 2. Avoiding Nearby Polymorphisms

 Unidentified SNPs or Indels near your target site can interfere with primer binding and reduce assay specificity.
+This is especially critical in highly diverse populations such as wild-caught aquaculture broodstock or crossbred livestock.
 By understanding and mapping nearby variants, you can refine your assay design to avoid regions prone to genetic variation, increasing both accuracy and reproducibility.

 3. Dealing with Homology

 In cases where similar sequences exist elsewhere in the genome, non-specific amplification can occur.
 If genomic homology is suspected, incorporating unique anchor bases near the SNP of interest can enhance selectivity.
+This is particularly important in polyploid crops like wheat and in closely related fruit varieties where genomic similarity is high.
 These bases ensure that only the desired region is amplified, boosting signal clarity.

 Developed by 3CR Bioscience, PACE (PCR Allele Competitive Extension) is a cutting-edge allele-specific PCR chemistry optimised for SNP and Indel detection.
 PACE builds on traditional PCR principles but incorporates advanced features for increased performance, cost-efficiency, and adaptability.

-Diagram showing allele-specific PCR using PACE®, with two forward primers, one reverse primer, and fluorescence detection of SNP genotypes.
+Diagram showing allele-specific PCR using PACEĀ®, with two forward primers, one reverse primer, and fluorescence detection of SNP genotypes.

 The PACE Reaction Explained